 Sidharth Nabar, PhD 2011, Mobile Phone group, Microsoft

-Patrick Tague, PhD 2009, Assistant Research Professor, Carnegie Mellon University.
+Patrick Tague, PhD 2009, Associate Research Professor, Carnegie Mellon University.

-Loukas Lazos, PhD 2006, Assistant Professor, ECE department, University of Arizona.
+Loukas Lazos, PhD 2006, Associate Professor, ECE department, University of Arizona.

 Mingyan Li, PhD 2006, Boeing Research & Technology, WA.

 Intae Kang, PhD 2004, Samsung, Korea.